shshamim63/OnRoad/README.md

-# OnTrack
+# On Road

-This project we got to make our own framework in order to use it as a bootstrap for our webpage.
-Was a challenge just to adapt the syntax and our way to make a simple webpage.
-This experience is very useful for us on the future, most likely will make easier the next time we use it.
+This project we got to make our own framework in order to use it as a bootstrap for our Webpage.
+Our framework called on_track is an easy way to make a website and for sure something that we can use in the future project we get.

 ### TOOLS
 - HTML
 - CSS
 - SCSS
+- On_Track

 ### Contributors